-While we don't like choosing favourites, the charming little seaside village of Croyde has to be near the top of our list.
-Bringing a cool surfing crowd from all over the globe to ride spectacular waves that crash in from the Atlantic Ocean, its local beach – and those surrounding it – are also perfect for families looking for a traditional seaside holiday.
+While we don't like choosing favourites, but the charming little seaside village of Croyde has to be near the top of our list.
+Bringing a cool surfing crowd from all over the globe to ride spectacular waves that crash in from the Atlantic Ocean, its local beach – and those surrounding it – is also perfect for families looking for a traditional seaside holiday.

 About the village: